 Money that international students do need differ depending on the course they select.
 They cost between $3500 and $4300 per academic year on average.

 The cost of living varies according to the type of dormitory and level of comfort.
 In a university hostel or dormitory, a student will typically need $300-400 to pay for a room/apartment.

 Nowadays, work permits are granted to foreign students who complete full-time courses in Russia (if they have free time).
 Working lawfully when studying, however, necessitates special permission.
 Exceptions are provided only for students who obtain employment via the university’s International Office.

 How to Study Nursing in Russia

 In order to study nursing in Russia as a foreign student, you must first fulfill the university’s requirements.

 Since this process takes time, it’s best to start collecting all relevant documentation ahead of time.
-Foreign nationals’ students, in particular, value their time because they must have all documents translated into Russian.
+Students from other parts of the world, in particular, value their time because they must have all documents translated into Russian.
 Admissions offices also request notarized and/or legalized translations.

 Passport, medical certificate, and Certificate of Recognition are among the other documents needed for admission.
 Universities can also request additional documentation.

 Visit the RUDN and Sechenov First Moscow State Medical University pages with details on the admission process. to learn more about the criteria of Russian universities.